CLICK LINKS BELOW TO DOWNLOAD CODE OF CONDUCT DOCUMENTS FOR:

 7. Appeal Procedure and Process

-C. If the barred individual or team in question wishes to challenge being barred from, participation in any future AYLL-sanctioned event, he/she/it may make a formal request in writing to the AYLL President for a hearing specifically in that regard.
-Upon receipt of such a request, AYLL shall convene and conduct the hearing in accordance with AYLL Rules.
+C. If the barred individual or team in question wishes to challenge being barred from, participation in any future AYL-sanctioned event, he/she/it may make a formal request in writing to the AYL President for a hearing specifically in that regard.
+Upon receipt of such a request, AYL shall convene and conduct the hearing in accordance with AYL Rules.